The Best Healthy Baking Mixes on the Market Right Now

 Normally, baking fresh banana bread requires that you happen to have bananas in the precisely correct moment of just-over-ripeness.
 But this baking mix saves you from all the waiting and watching that banana muffins and bread otherwise entail, and it does so in an incredibly healthful way: By using prebiotic-rich banana flour for that ripe banana flavor you know and love.
 Full of bean protein and oat fiber, this mix is packed with whole-food goodness.

 If you’ve never seen the words “muscle” and “donut” in a sentence together before, you’re not alone.
-But that’s exactly what’s going on in this protein-packed, sugar-free mix that makes six full size or twelve mini donuts.
-Free of preservatives and additives, the whey protein in these donuts turn an indulgent treat into one that’s practically suitable for a post-workout breakfast.
+But that’s exactly what’s going on in this protein-packed, sugar-free mix that makes six full-size or twelve mini donuts.
+Free of preservatives and additives, the whey protein in these donuts turns an indulgent treat into one that’s practically suitable for a post-workout breakfast.

 Just when you thought you were adept at using healthy baking ingredients, along come lentils and green peas wanting to hop into your pancakes.
 You can also make tortillas, muffins, and cakes with this mix, and with so much fiber and protein per serving, you’ll probably want to.
 There are minimal ingredients in this mix, and the ones beyond peas and lentils, such as flax, are also functional foods.